csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

     // Swift
     csoundMotion.enableGyroscope()

-**5.3 Attitude Binding**
+### Attitude Binding

-Finally, the attitude binding, implemented in CsoundAttitudeBinding and enabled through CsoundMotion, allows access to an iOS device's 'attitude data'.
-As the Apple reference notes, 'attitude' refers to the orientation of a body relative to a given frame of reference.
+Finally, the attitude binding, implemented in CsoundAttitudeBinding and enabled through CsoundMotion, allows access to an iOS device's *attitude data*.
+As the Apple reference notes, *attitude* refers to the orientation of a body relative to a given frame of reference.
-CsoundMotion enables this as three Euler angle valies: 'roll', 'pitch', and 'yaw' (rotation around X, Y, and Z respectively).
+CsoundMotion enables this as three Euler angle valies: *roll*, *pitch*, and *yaw* (rotation around X, Y, and Z respectively).
 To enable the attitude binding, use:

     // Objective-C